Gilles Mayer: Pittsburgh Hornets and Toronto Maple Leafs

 During his first year with the Hornets in the American Hockey League (AHL), Mayer led all goaltenders with an average of 2.50 goals in 22 games after replacing Baz Bastien.
 As a result of his play, Mayer made his NHL debut with the Toronto Maple Leafs against the Detroit Red Wings on December 1, 1949.
 During his debut, the Ottawa Citizen reported that they received dozens of telephone calls for the score of the Detroit-Toronto game and to know whether or not Mayer was in the Leafs' nets in place of Turk Broda.

 During the 1950–51 season, Mayer nearly surpassed Nick Damore's league shutout record after recording three consecutive shutouts.
 During a game against the Providence Reds on December 16, 1950, Mayer required a shutout within the first period to beat the record.
 However, Reds winger Chuck Scherza scored a goal after 12 minutes of play and the Hornets lost 3–2.
 As a result of his play during the season, Mayer was named to the 1951 AHL All-Star Team.

-Early in the second period of Pittsburgh's game against the Syracuse Warriors, on February 6, 1952, Mayer was cut by a puck which struck his face.
+Early in the second period of Pittsburgh's game against the Syracuse Warriors, on February 6, 1952, Mayer was cut by a puck that struck his face.
 His nose haemorrhaged but he returned to the ice after thirty minutes.
 He finished the season second to Johnny Bower in goals against average with 2.57 goals within 68 games and topped the league in shutouts.
 The following year, he won the Harry "Hap" Holmes Memorial Award and a $300 bonus with a 3.25 goals against average.
 He allowed 146 goals in 52 games.
-During his career he was on 3 Calder cup winning teams; 2 with the Pittsburgh Hornets and 1 with the Hershey Bears.
+During his career he was on 3 Calder Cup winning teams; 2 with the Pittsburgh Hornets and 1 with the Hershey Bears.

 During his final season with the Hornets, coach Howie Meeker began to become frustrated with his "indifferent play."
-Following two loses, Meeker fined Mayer $100 for his play and sent him home prior to a game against the Springfield Indians.
+Following two losses, Meeker fined Mayer $100 for his play and sent him home before a game against the Springfield Indians.
 In response, Mayer said, "I try awfully hard, but I'm not the only player on the team."
 Despite this, Mayer was the 1956 recipient of the Harry "Hap" Holmes Memorial Award for the fourth time in five seasons after averaging 2.70 goals per game.